Second Trimester Fatigue in Pregnancy After 35: What the Research Says

 While second trimester fatigue is common, certain patterns are worth bringing to your provider’s attention promptly.
 These include fatigue accompanied by shortness of breath at rest, heart palpitations, pallor, or dizziness—which may indicate anemia or other circulatory concerns.
 Fatigue combined with significant mood changes, persistent low mood, or feelings of hopelessness may also warrant evaluation for prenatal depression, which is more common than many women realize and is very treatable with appropriate support.

 Trust your instincts: if your fatigue feels different from typical tiredness, or if something else feels “off,” reaching out to your care team for reassurance and evaluation is always appropriate.
+The first trimester experience can also provide a useful baseline — our guide to the first trimester after 35 covers what’s typical in the earliest weeks.

 Frequently Asked Questions